CmlLib/CmlLib.Core-wiki/en/installer.neoforge/neoforgeinstaller.md

 ## Important Note About Complete Installation

-`forgeInstaller.Install` does not fully install the NeoForge version.
+`neoForgeInstaller.Install` does not fully install the NeoForge version.
 The version still needs additional files such as sound assets, Java runtime, and vanilla version files.
 Therefore, you should always call `launcher.InstallAsync` before launching the game.

 ```csharp
 // Install NeoForge